 REHAB 5654.
 Mental Health Diagnosis and Treatment Planning.
 3 cr.
-This course provides instruction for appropriate procedures for the diagnosis of mental conditions which lead to meaningful treatment plans.
+(Course ID:003014 2016-10-17) This course provides instruction for appropriate procedures for the diagnosis of mental conditions which lead to meaningful treatment plans.
 Models of assessment and intervention in mental health settings are reviewed.
 Emphasis is placed on various diagnostic techniques, treatment options, increasing skills and resource management, natural supports and community integration.
+Components: Course Requirement

 REHAB 6611.
 Counseling Theories and Practices.
 3 cr.
-An examination of the generic model of the counseling process and a detailed critical review of several major counseling theories relevant to Clinical Rehabilitation and Counseling are conducted.
+(Course ID:003017 2008-07-01) An examination of the generic model of the counseling process and a detailed critical review of several major counseling theories relevant to Clinical Rehabilitation and Counseling are conducted.
 Special attention is given to the counseling needs of diverse special populations and cultural groups.
 A goal of the course is to enable students to develop a theoretically based personal approach to counseling.
+Components: Course Requirement Same As Offering: REHAB 6611

 REHAB 6612.
 Counseling Techniques and Process.
 3 cr.
 Students are instructed in basic counseling and communication skills.
 This lab-oriented class uses videotaped role plays to help students learn basic communication and counseling skills.
 Students receive individualized feedback from the faculty instructor as well as their peers.
 Prerequisite: REHAB 6611.
+Components: Course Requirement Requirement Group: REHAB 6612 requires completion of REHAB 6611

 REHAB 6614.
 Group Process and Counseling.
 3 cr.
-The dynamics of group interactions are examined from both theoretical and practical perspectives.
+(Course ID:002535 2021-06-01) The dynamics of group interactions are examined from both theoretical and practical perspectives.
 Topics addressed include types of groups (including peer, support, and problem/issue groups), marriage and family concerns, leadership styles, counselor roles, and models of problem resolution.
 The student acquires practical experience as both a member and a leader of groups.
 Prerequisites: REHAB 6611, REHAB 6612.
+Components: Course Requirement Requirement Group: REHAB 6614 requires completion of 6611 and 6612

 REHAB 6630.
 Vocational Counseling/Career Development.
 3 cr.
-Vocational, career, and occupational resources and systems and how to access and utilize them are taught to students.
+(Course ID:003876 2008-07-01) Vocational, career, and occupational resources and systems and how to access and utilize them are taught to students.
 This course includes a discussion of state-of-the-art practices in areas such as supported employment, proprietary rehabilitation, and computerized vocational instruments.
 Students learn career development theories and how to apply them to counseling individuals with disabilities.
 Students make field site visits to identify community vocational resources and gain exposure to occupational classifications within local businesses and industries.
+Components: Course Requirement

 REHAB 6632.
 Assessment in Counseling.
 3 cr.
-This course covers basic testing and measurement concepts, construct evaluation, and assessment strategies are explored.
+(Course ID:003877 2016-10-17) This course covers basic testing and measurement concepts, construct evaluation, and assessment strategies are explored.
 Students receive instruction in and practice using measurement techniques including psychometric tests (such as intelligence, achievement, aptitude, interest, and personality tests), behavioral assessment, situational assessment, ecological assessment, and work samples.
 Students learn how to apply assessment data gathered to formulate reports and service plans for people with varying disabilities.
 Issues related to diversity for assessment purposes are emphasized.
 Prerequisite: REHAB 6640.
+Components: Course Requirement